Lzaruss/Bot-Quora-Questions_Request/README.md

 It also has a function called add_question() that adds a new question to the ask.txt file and a function called get_question() that reads the first line of the ask.txt file and removes it from the file.
 Additionally, it has a function called return_questions() that uses all these functions to collect the user's questions and write them to the ask.txt file.

+One for thing, if the script fail at login you must comment the line 23, that will be press the login button, but if there is a captcha it will give you error.
+In that case comment the line and add some time so that you can hit the captcha manually.

 # EXAMPLE 1

 command -> python .\test.py -f req -n 150